wpwupingwp/novowrap/README.md

      to set.
 Also support batch mode.

-     Automatic generate uniform conformation with reference (typically, start from _trnH-psbA_ and SSC/LSC region have same direction with reference).
+     Automatic generate uniform conformation with reference (typically, start from _trnH-psbA_, and, SSC/LSC region have same direction with reference).
    * Merge contigs according to overlapping region.
 May handle Invert-Repeat fragments.
    * Validate assembly results by comparing the synteny and sequence homology with given reference (or taxonomy name).
 # Prerequisite
 ## Hardware

      The assembly function will calls NOVOPlasty, which requires 2 GB memory for 1 GB uncompressed data.